groboclown/petronia/docs/architecture.md

 Note that core modules (those distributed with Petronia) have an implicit version number that matches the version of Petronia.

-The extension zip file must contain a `manifest.json` file that defines information about the extension:
+The extension zip file must contain a `manifest.json` file that defines information about the extension (see [extension-schema.yaml](extension-schema.yaml) for details):

 ```javascript
 {